AydenC77/Dupe-plugin/README.md

 # Dupe plugin
-Hello i own a minecraft server named Lifedupe77 this is our plugin for /dupe fork and build if you want
+Hello i own a minecraft server named Lifedupe77 this is our plugin for /dupe.
+Download on spigot https://www.spigotmc.org/resources/dupe.119580/